 Personal pride leads to personal shame.
 A lowly attitude gives wisdom.
 The contrast then implies that pride prevents a person from becoming wise, most likely from a refusal to learn because the person is certain he knows everything he needs to know.
 However, a person with a lowly attitude knows he needs to learn, and the wisdom he gains leans to honor.

 - Why leave out words or phrases?
 What advantage is it in communicating ideas?

-In the same way, wealth are of no use in the day of wrath.
+In the same way, wealth is of no use on the day of wrath.
 When God comes in righteous judgment, you cannot buy your way to safety (Psalms 49:6-8; Ezekiel 7:19).
 But safety can be found in righteousness (I Timothy 4:8).

 Because the upright follow righteousness, God’s teachings guide him in making good decisions and keep him safe.
 The wicked, however, are brought low by their own sins.
 They have no guidance from outside of themselves (Proverbs 1:31; 5:22-23).

 Proverbs 11:6 is like the verse before, but here the focus is on what the person desires as opposed to what he does.
 While righteousness delivers the upright from problems, the deceitful (or treacherous) are trapped by their own lusts.
 The problem of sin reaches all the way to the heart.

 Wicked people are focused only on things in this world.
 When they die, that is the limits of what they expect from life (Proverbs 10:28).
 The wicked are compared to “strong men,” that is wicked people tend to use force, power, and violence to get their way, but such cannot survive their death.

 The righteous avoid trouble by carefully considering the results of their choices and always applying God’s wisdom in their decisions.
 But the wicked don’t care about the morality of their choices.
 Thus, the problems avoided by the righteous are the same problems into which the wicked run headlong.